 There are two stockpiles at El Pinguico that date back to 1913 when the mine shut down during the Mexican Revolution; a surface and an underground stockpile.
-In 2017, VanGold commissioned a review of the accuracy of these estimates and published an NI 43-101 of the estimate.
-This report estimated tonnage and average grades of these stockpiles but did not classify the estimates as a Mineral Resource.
+In 2017, VanGold commissioned a review of the accuracy of these estimates and published an NI 43-101 of the estimate.7 This report estimated tonnage and average grades of these stockpiles but did not classify the estimates as a Mineral Resource.8 With the acquisition of the El Cubo property, the stockpile material can now be, reclaimed, transported, and processed at the El Cubo Mill, which was not an option for VanGold in their 2017 NI 43-101.